SEKOIA-IO/documentation/docs/operation_center/intakes_customformat.md

 # Custom format

-SEKOIA.IO provides a list of intakes that allows you to integrate events from different applications and security appliances.
+SEKOIA.IO provides a list of intakes that allows you to integrate events from different sources such as systems, applications and security appliances.

-Some technologies may not have an associated Intake and therefore cannot be parsed in SEKOIA.IO
+Some technologies may not have an associated Intake in the official SEKOIA.IO catalog and therefore cannot be parsed in SEKOIA.IO.

-The Custom format feature allows you to easily develop your own Intake.
-It gives you the tools to parse your events in the Elastic Common Schema (ECS) format to ensure agnostic detection and to index fields for search in the event page.
+The "Custom format" feature allows you to easily develop your own Intake.
+It gives you the tools to parse your events in the Elastic Common Schema (ECS) format to ensure agnostic detection and to index fields for search in the Events page.

 !!!note
     In order to use this feature, you need to have the `SIC_WRITE_INTAKE` permission associated to your SEKOIA.IO account.
 This is also this permission that allows you to create an existing Intake.